 - 1 lb Medjool dates

-- 6 oz minced nuts (optional), we used cashews
+- 6 oz nuts minced (we used cashews, optional)

 We recommend organic ingredients when feasible.

-- Optional: Handful of greens like spinach, kale or swiss chard
+- handful spinach or other greens like kale or swiss chard (optional)

 This post has been brought to you by Bard Valley Natural Delights Medjool Dates.
 They are part of the Mediterranean Foods Alliance, which helps consumers discover the health benefits of Mediterranean foods.
 Tomorrow kicks off Mediterranean Diet Month so be sure to check out the details.